 After successful completion of MEDA202, the student will spend 120 hours in a clinical environment becoming proficient with the responsibilities and skills of a phlebotomist.
 Students will receive hands-on experience with venipuncture as well as capillary punctures.
 The student must demonstrate the ability to follow protocol for the collection of blood specimens under the supervision of qualified personnel in an accredited clinical laboratory.
 (Prerequisite: MEDA202W with a B-)

 This course is an introduction to the principles of pharmacology, focusing on the knowledge and skills required for safe and effective drug therapy.
 Emphasis will be placed on the following pharmacologic information: sources of drugs, sources of drug information, drug legislation and standards, classification of drugs, drug action, factors that effect drug action, adverse effects of drugs, administration of drugs, record keeping, abbreviations and symbols, drug calculation, and the Medical Assistant's responsibilities in drug therapy.
 Specific drugs and the procedures for administering drugs will be integrated into Clinical Procedures I and II.
-(Prerequisites: BIOL120 or BIOL114 and successful completion of math testing or MATH087W; Co-requisite: OTM117W)
+(Prerequisites: BIOL120 or BIOL114; Co-requisite: OTM117W)